SSpzcee/Asunder-PHB/phb/md/Abilities.md

 ### **Taijutsu Expertise**
 You have chosen the path of taijutsu, the superior method of fighting.
 Through training you've developed enough tricks to improve your ability to land these types of attacks.

-This gives you a \+1 bonus to Taijutsu Accuracy per rank.
+This gives you a \+1 bonus to Taijutsu Accuracy (but not parry) per rank.

 Cost: 5
 Scale: 2